-Some people confuse the fact that a work is "publicly accessible," available for anyone to read or download on the Internet, with the idea that it's in the "public domain," and thus not subject to copyright protections.
+Just because a work is publicly accessible, available for anyone to read or download on the Internet, doesn't mean it's in the public domain, or not subject to copyright protections.
 In fact, those two concepts have nothing to do with one another.

 Copyright applies to all "original works of authority" as soon as they are fixed in some tangible form of expression.
-As soon as you click "save" or "publish," you have created a copyrighted work, and you own the copyright on that work until or unless you give, sell, or sign some or all those rights over to someone else.
+As soon as you click save or publish, you have created a copyrighted work, and you own the copyright on that work until or unless you give, sell, or sign some or all those rights over to someone else.

-So the "fair use" doctrine may be a defense against infringement claims for a one-time use of a limited amount of material used for teaching, scholarship, or research, if you don't have time to receive permission in advance of use.
+Fair use may be a defense against infringement claims for a one-time use of a limited amount of material used for teaching, scholarship, or research, if you don't have time to receive permission in advance of use.
 However, you should always attempt to obtain permission from the rightsholder if you will be copying significant portions of the work, redistributing it, or creating a new work based upon it - and you should document your attempt to get that permission before using the material.

 Fortunately, here at the Health Science Center, you have a couple of alternatives that you can use to avoid the need to seek permission:

-Registering copyright with the US Copyright Office gives rights holders to the option to pursue damages in court for infringement, but it is also not required for a work to be protected by copyright.
+Registering copyright with the US Copyright Office gives rights holders the option to pursue damages in court for infringement, but it is not required for a work to be protected by copyright.
 All original works of authorship are protected by copyright as soon as they are fixed in tangible form, whether or not they include a notice or are registered.

 Generally, authors own the copyrights on works they create.
 However, authors sometimes sign publication agreements with publishers without reading and negotiating them carefully.
 Some publication agreements involve the transfer of rights from the author to the publisher, which could prevent the author from copying or distributing the material in some cases.